-We bring a broad range of experience to your project specializing in permafrost, hydro-geophysics, aggregate exploration, oil sands, and geological hazard identification.
+We bring a broad range of experience to your project specializing in mining, exploration, permafrost, hydro-geophysics, aggregates, oil sands, and geological hazard identification.

 Environmental geophysics is one of DMT Geosciences' core areas of expertise.
 We have extensive experience collecting and interpreting environmental data.
 We work closely with our clients to integrate soil and water chemistry data with our geophysical data to provide a more thorough interpretation.